-The Agricultural and Ranch land use category applies to portions of the plan area that are associated with the historic ranch operations The area includes approximately 3,500 acres adjacent to Santo Domingo Pueblo, the adjacent six tracts averaging 140 acres in size for a total of approximately 900 acres.
+The Agricultural and Ranch land use category applies to portions of the plan area that are associated with the historic ranch operations.
+The area includes approximately 3,500 acres adjacent to Santo Domingo Pueblo, the adjacent six tracts averaging 140 acres in size for a total of approximately 900 acres.
 The large tracts should continue to support ranching and associated activities.

 Incentives in the form of density bonuses and reduced minimum lot size should be used to encourage compact development in conjunction with major conservation easements.